By Louis Golino, special for CoinWeek …..

 The Polish Mint has issued a new, 2014-dated version of the coin that has been minted and which will be available in April.
 This time the coin is made of three ounces of silver instead of six, the mintage has been lowered to 2,014, and perhaps most importantly, the issue price is about $300 less than the 2013 version, or approximately $425 instead of $750, depending on where purchased.
 That will make the coin accessible to more collectors than last year’s coin was.

-The coin was made using advanced computer and laser technologies plus handcrafted finishes, and is a triumph of modern coin minting techniques and of numismatic art.
-It combines classic themes and symbols in very modern way.
-These innovative approaches are well illustrated in a special video the Polish Mint prepared about the making of the coin that I highly recommend:
+The coin was made using advanced computer and laser technologies plus handcrafted finishes and is a triumph of modern coin minting techniques and of numismatic art.
+It combines classic themes and symbols in a very modern way.

-The coins in the new series will have a mintage of only 7500 like the bald eagle coins did, and they are selling out very quickly as last year’s coins did.
+The coins in the new series will have a mintage of only 7,500 like the bald eagle coins did, and they are selling out very quickly, as last year’s coins did as well.
 The second coin was issued recently and used a design that first appeared on a platinum coin last year.
-I think it is a good idea to reuse solid designs especially when it means making them more accessible than the original version because they are made of a less expensive metal.
+I think it is a good idea to reuse solid designs – especially when it means making them more accessible than the original version because they are made of a less expensive metal.

 Louis Golino is a coin collector and numismatic writer, whose articles on coins have appeared in Coin World, Numismatic News, and a number of different coin web sites.
 His insightful retrospective on the American Silver Eagle is the cover feature of the February 2014 issue of The Numismatist.
 His column for CoinWeek, “The Coin Analyst,” covers U.S. and world coins and precious metals.
 He collects U.S. and European coins and is a member of the ANA, PCGS, NGC, and CAC.
 He has also worked for the U.S. Library of Congress and has been a syndicated columnist and news analyst on international affairs for a wide variety of newspapers and web sites.